Table of Contents

 Replenishment subscribers tend to hang on longer, according toMcKinsey, with 45% of them maintaining enrolment for at least one year.
 Only 35% of curation or access subscribers last that long.

 Before launching a subscription service, it’s important to think through your supply chain technology stack first.

-For example, if you’re looking for a 3PL to partner with, make sure they offer customization and other subscription capabilities.
-The fulfillment provider should also offer integrations with leading subscription solutions to establish an end-to-end, seamless solution.
+For example, if you’re looking for a 3PL to partner with, make sure they offer customisation and other subscription capabilities.
+The fulfilment provider should also offer integrations with leading subscription solutions to establish an end-to-end, seamless solution.

 “We also use noissue for our eco-friendly mailers that are 100% compostable, and ShipBob ships orders out for us in our custom branded packaging.
 Our subscription option has become popular among customers, where they subscribe and save money.
 We rely on a great post-purchase experience for this.”

 Manuel de la Cruz, CEO at Boie